 Students should be aware of their surroundings and familiar with building evacuation routes, exits, and assembly points.
 Students should also be enrolled in the VT Alerts system and have a personal emergency kit.
-Additional information on emergency procedures is posted throughout campus in residence halls, classrooms, and laboratories and is available on the VTEM website (www.emergency.vt.edu).
+Additional information on emergency procedures is posted throughout campus in residence halls, classrooms, and laboratories and is available on the VTEM website (https://emergency.vt.edu/ready.html) as well as accessible via the Hokie Ready app, Virginia Tech's public safety and preparedness app (available for download to iOS and Android).